OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 The following list shows common errors you might encounter.

 - **The access token expiry UTC time is earlier than current UTC time.**: Too much time has passed between signing into the service and scheduling the script.
-Reopen the script in the Code Editor and try to schedule again.
+Reopen the script in the Code Editor or reload the workbook and try to schedule again.

 ## Help resources